petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 inventory = ./hosts.ini
 ```

----

-### 5. Test Connectivity with Your VM

-You should now be able to test connectivity to your VM from your control node.
+🤞 **You should now be able to test connectivity to your VM from your control node.**

 Run this command to check if Ansible can connect to your VM.: